-It is rather rare where you find someone who nails their perfect score the very first time in the SAT.
-Mostly, students end up worrying whether they should retake the SAT, and it is probably a good idea to go ahead and give yourself a second chance.
+Most students end up worrying about whether they should retake the SAT, and it is probably a good idea to go ahead and give yourself a second chance.

-You might even be surprised to know that the College Board recommends students to take the SAT twice.
-They have stuck to their opinion of High School juniors appearing for their first SAT in the spring and then for a retest in the fall of senior year.
-They also have suggested a third trial for a student who is unsatisfied, which they could ideally appear for in the fall of senior year.
-Whatever may be the popular opinion, the decision eventually is taken by you and the mentor but before you do make a decision, you might want to ask yourself a few important questions.
+You might even be surprised to know that the College Board recommends students take the SAT twice.
+They have stuck to their opinion of High School juniors appearing for their first SAT in the spring and then a retest in the fall of senior year.
+They also have suggested a third trial for an unsatisfied student, which they could ideally appear for in the fall of senior year.
+Whatever may be the popular opinion, the decision eventually is taken by you and the mentor.
+Still, before you decide, you might want to ask yourself a few important questions.

 Questions to help you decide

-Given below are a few peripheral questions that we think can help any confused SAT aspirant while deciding about a retest.
+Below are a few peripheral questions that we think can help any confused SAT aspirant while deciding on a retest.